French prosecutor opens Fiat Chrysler emissions investigation: source

 Following Volkswagen's admission in 2015 of cheating on U.S. diesel emission tests, several European countries launched their own tests on vehicle emissions.

-The French test program has so far led to four carmakers so far to be referred for possible prosecution by the consumer fraud agency - Volkswagen, Renault , Fiat Chrysler and PSA Group .
+The French test program has so far led to four carmakers -Volkswagen, Renault, Fiat Chrysler and PSA Group - being referred for possible prosecution by the consumer fraud agency.

-(Reporting by Chine Labbe and Laurence Frost; Writing by GV De Clercq; Editing by Greg Mahlich)
+(Reporting by Chine Labbe and Laurence Frost; Writing by GV De Clercq; Editing by Greg Mahlich/Ruth Pitchford)

 - Reuters